spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/docs.md

 Frames are created as vectors in Adobe Illustrator and are exported as SVG’s and uploaded to the frames in the **asset gallery**.
 Only SVG’s in this folder will be able to be used in the upload step.
 See steps below for detailed instructions on how to create a frame in Adobe Illustrator.

-1. Create your desired shape as a vector in Illustrator.
-This shape can be anything you like.
+1. Create your desired shape as a vector in Illustrator, this shape can be anything you like.
+We have chosen to make all of our frames grey to keep them consistant and reccomend you do the same.
+The hex code is #616262.
 After you have created your shape turn it into a compound path, by going to the **Object** tab in the top menu, and down to **Compound Path** and then **Make**.
 If your frame is made up of two or more objects, first group your objects and then make a compound path.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/d2b700ea-26e5-443d-9e64-9c067b9e7954.png)